Analysis | Trump’s latest media appearance? A 30-minute chat/pillow ad.

 The encounter was not notable because it revealed some new truths.
-In introducing the discussion, Lindell promised that he would ask a lot of questions that Trump had not previously faced.
+In introducing the discussion, Lindell promised that he would ask a lot of questions that the former president had not previously faced.
 So, right out of the gates, he dealt Trump a high fastball: “I want to ask you a question that you probably haven’t been asked, and that was: Was running the country what you expected it to be, or was it like when you were running your business?”

 Hard as it may be to believe, Trump wriggled out of Lindell’s cunning trap.
-His response was pretty much what you’d have expected it to be: the media was mean, the Democrats were mean, President Biden is terrible.
+His response was pretty much what you would have expected it to be: The media was mean, the Democrats were mean, President Biden is terrible.
 Lindell, sitting giddily on the edge of his chair, interjected to offer agreement and praise.

 Lindell was correct when he began the conversation by pointing out that he’s used to being the subject of interviews and not the conductor of them.
 But that’s changing.
 Over the past year, Lindell’s breathless effort to prove his unprovable argument that the 2020 election was stolen from Trump has generated a second career: media magnate.
-The fortune he accrued from his pillow sales has been deployed not only to create Frank Speech — a platform dedicated to free speech that hasn’t yet launched and that bans swearing — but a streaming platform called Lindell TV.
+The fortune he accrued from his pillow sales has been deployed to create not only Frank Speech — a platform dedicated to free speech that hasn’t yet launched and that bans swearing — but a streaming platform called Lindell TV.
 He’s made various films detailing what he claims to be evidence of rampant fraud in the 2020 election, evidence that was quickly debunked.
 He has become a one-man conglomerate focused on a single goal: defending the indefensible election claims made by Trump, whom he described in introducing the conversation as “our real president.”

 By now, you’re likely familiar with the Trump-Lindell universe of conspiracy theorizing, but it’s worth stepping back and considering what this discussion represents.
 This is the former president of the United States, a position of enormous historic gravitas, appearing in a video that serves as a lengthy commercial for a pillow company.
 And in that commercial, the former president continues to make false claims about the election results and the integrity of the country.
 For Lindell, his star turn as a Trump defender has unquestionably helped offset the losses MyPillow has faced after being rejected by major retailers and even, for a bit, taking his ads out of their heavy rotation on Fox News.
 During Lindell’s “cybersymposium” this summer at which he tried and failed to prove fraud, there were similarly numerous plugs for MyPillow.
 Nearly every media outlet is a conduit from advertisers to audience, but there’s an important line between interview and infomercial.